mdnurakmal/text-to-speech-cloud-run/text-to-speech-cloud-run/README.md

 - How to automatically set region from set from cloud shell
 - Error deploying on standalone cloudshell
 - cloud build has different environment variables from cloud shell
+- Apparently GOOGLE_ENTRYPOINTit is necessary to set the equivalent of the entry point in the Dockerfile

 # Original Repo from
 https://github.com/dvdbisong/text-to-speech-cloud-run